toddcf/code-snippets/git/branches/1-branches.md

 `git branch` will list all of your existing branches in your current repository on your local machine.
 The branch you are currently on will have an asterisk next to it.

+`git branch -a` will show you your local branches plus any remote branches you may have.

 ## Branch Model